germanfgv/firecrest-v2/docs/use_cases/workflow-orchestrator/README.md

 We can export as environment variables the credentials that FirecREST will use and read them within our operators.

-!!! example "Setting up FirecREST credentials"
+!!! example "Exporting up FirecREST credentials"
     ```bash
     export FIRECREST_CLIENT_ID=<client-id>
     export FIRECREST_CLIENT_SECRET=<client-secret>